The Goffs-Churchgate Academy Curriculum

 - A focus on skill development - each subject breaks every topic into the big idea and then teaches and develops the skills and knowledge to be able to access the big idea.
 This also allows students to see the sequence of lessons

 - A focus on literacy and oracy– especially at KS3.
-The school recognises that a proportion of our students do not have mastery of literacy skills once they leave primary school.
-This has been further impacted by the Covid-19 lockdowns
+The school recognises that a proportion of our students do not have mastery of literacy skills once they leave primary school

 - Ensuring our curriculum represents our diverse community - a range of initiatives have been undertaken to ensure that our curriculum is diverse and represents all members of our community.
 Perhaps most notably, has been the significant changes to the Key Stage 3 English Curriculum, which has been completely overhauled to ensure that the authors and books we study, not only promote reading, but exposure students to a diverse range of authors and their stories

-- Courses that are engaging, relevant and achievable - our Year 11, are the last of our smaller year groups (resulting from the predecessor school), as a result, we have had to think carefully about which options we can run for them.
-We are delighted that our full year group of Year 10, have been able to select options from a much broader range of subjects.
+- Courses that are engaging, relevant and achievable - We are delighted that our full year group of Year 11, have been able to select options from a broad range of subjects.
 At Key Stage 3, we have deliberately protected our broad curriculum, including Technology, Art, Drama, Music, Character Charter, PE, and ICT.
 In Year 8, students have timetabled lessons in Public Speaking.
 In Year 8 and 9, students have lessons on Respectful Relationships, learning about consent, positive choices, and keeping themselves and others safe.
 Goffs-Churchgate has made a deliberate strategy to target and promote students completing the full Ebacc.
 When we took over the predecessor school only 18% of students completed the full Ebacc.
-We are now in a position where at least 62% of students, will be studying the full Ebacc pathway, with our new Year 10 cohort next year over 80% of students studying the full Ebacc.
+We are now in a position where at least 62% of students, will be studying the full Ebacc pathway, with over 80% of our new Year 11 cohort studying the full Ebacc.
 We have ensured that every student has the opportunity to study the full Ebacc should they wish

 - Ensuring that the curriculum is ambitious and challenging for all students including those with SEND- we carefully track to ensure that all students have a robust and challenging curriculum, relevant to their needs.
 All students have the opportunity to study a language and whilst some do not take it to further study at Key Stage 4, all have exposure to functional languages and the cultures behind them